stepanovcodes/video-pocker/docs/planning.md

     2.3 Use a bet amount variable to store the current bet amount.

     2.4.
 Use a hand array to represent the player's current hand.
 The hand will contain card objects from the deck.

-    2.5.
-Use a boolean variable to track whether the player's hand is locked (cards on hold) or not.

 3. Store elements on the page:

     3.1.
-Store five elements that represent the Cards.
+Store one element that represents the cards-container section.

     3.2.
 Store one element that represents the Game Over text.

     3.3.
-Store four elements that represent the two Bet amount displays, and "+"/"-" buttons.
+Store two elements that represent the Bet Amount display, and the Bet Input control.

     3.4.
 Store one element that represents the Max Bet Button.